By Jeff Ulrich

 Training at Marketron: e-learning, virtual training, sales manager resources and more

-At Marketron, we believe strongly in serving as that trusted resource for our customers.
+We believe strongly in serving as a trusted resource for our customers.
 That’s why we offer a number of training options to help media sales teams stay on top of the rapidly changing digital landscape.

-- Sales manager resources.
 Media sales staff have been working remotely for almost a year now, which is no easy task.
 Recognizing this challenge, we put together digital sales meeting packages.
-Designed for the time-starved sales manager who understands the importance of training, but perhaps struggles to make it happen consistently, the sales meeting in a box provides role-play scenarios, follow up emails, and more to help sales teams run meaningful training, more often and more effectively.
+We designed them for the time-starved sales manager who understands the value of training, but perhaps struggles to make it happen consistently.
+The sales meeting in a box provides role-play scenarios, follow up emails and more to enable sales teams run meaningful training, more often and more effectively.

 Today’s homework: call your service providers to ask about training opportunities

 Continuous training empowers staff to offer the latest digital products and the best solutions for advertisers and agencies.
 It steers sales managers and salespeople forward for digital revenue growth.
-It keeps sales reps engaged, educated, and motivated and ensures that their customers get the right solutions for their needs.
+It keeps sales reps engaged, educated and motivated.
+Additionally, it ensures that their customers get the right solutions for their needs.